Denver Medical Malpractice Coma Attorneys

 However, if the patient does not awaken but enters a vegetative state, he may not be able to respond to any stimuli and require consistent care.
 Coma patients may appear to smile, blink, or flex muscles, but this may be an automatic response as the higher functions of the brain are not functioning.
 During this period, medical staffers need to closely monitor the patient's condition and work to prevent bedsores, urinary tract infections, and blood clots.
 If the coma lasts for more than six months (for non-traumatic brain injuries) or more than 12 months (for traumatic brain injuries), the persistent vegetative state may become permanent.

 Patients in permanent vegetative states require care for the rest of their lives, either in a hospital or at home with a live-in nurse.
 The lifetime costs of these conditions are astronomical.
-If your loved one entered a coma because of a doctor's mistake, you should contact an attorney as soon as possible.
+If your loved one entered a coma because of a doctor's mistake, you should contact a Colorado attorney as soon as possible.
 You should not be paying for these costs if a doctor is responsible for your loved one's condition.

 When a patient remains in a persistent vegetative state from a coma, the body is at risk for further injuries from the inability to move and function freely.
 These injuries would not be severe for a healthy individual with full cognitive and physical capabilities, but for someone in a coma, these secondary injuries can quickly become life-threatening if they are not monitored and cared for properly.